wiseman-timelord/Chat-Gradio-Linux/README.md

 # Chat-Linux-Gguf
-Status: Alpha - Still requires completion.
+Status: Alpha - Still requires completion of conversion.

 ### Description
 Chat-Linux-Gguf is the Ubuntu version of [Chat-Gradio-Gguf](https://github.com/wiseman-timelord/Chat-Gradio-Gguf) which runs on Windows.
 So, the plan for the differences are...